• Home

 What is a Finance Dashboard in Excel?

-Definition: A finance dashboard in Excel is a tool that consolidates financial data into one visual platform.
-It tracks revenue, expenses, and cash flow for better decision-making.
-Therefore, businesses use it to monitor performance and identify trends.
+Definition: A finance dashboard in Excel is a centralized tool that organizes financial data into a visual reporting workspace.
+It tracks revenue, expenses, cash flow, and key performance metrics to support faster decision-making.
+Businesses use it to monitor performance, identify trends, and respond quickly to financial changes.

 • Raw Data Table: This serves as the backbone of your dashboard.
-It organizes all financial transactions, such as revenue, expenses, and balances, into a structured format for analysis.
+It organizes all financial transactions, such as revenue, expenses, and balances, into a structured format.

-• PivotCharts: Linked to PivotTables, PivotCharts transform summaries into visuals like bar charts or line graphs.
+• PivotCharts: Linked to PivotTables, PivotCharts transform summaries into visuals like a bar or Sankey chart.
 They update automatically when data or filters change.

 • Slicers and Timelines: These add interactivity to your dashboard.
 Slicers filter data by categories like department or cost type, while Timelines allow quick filtering by date.